Injury: Animals

-Injury in animals is sometimes defined as mechanical damage to anatomical structure, but it has a wider connotation of physical damage with any cause, including drowning, burns, and poisoning.
+Injury in animals is sometimes defined as mechanical damage to an anatomical structure, but it has a wider connotation of physical damage with any cause, including drowning, burns, and poisoning.
 Such damage may result from attempted predation, territorial fights, falls, and abiotic factors.

-Injury prompts an inflammatory response in animals of many different phyla; this prompts coagulation of the blood or body fluid, followed by wound healing, which may be rapid, as in the cnidaria.
+Injury triggers an inflammatory response in animals of many different phyla.
+This prompts coagulation of the blood or body fluid, followed by wound healing, which may be rapid, as in cnidarians.
 Arthropods are able to repair injuries to the cuticle that forms their exoskeleton to some extent.

-Animals in several phyla, including annelids, arthropods, cnidaria, molluscs, nematodes, and vertebrates are able to produce antimicrobial peptides to fight off infection following an injury.
+Animals in several phyla, including annelids, arthropods, cnidarians, molluscs, nematodes, and vertebrates, are able to produce antimicrobial peptides to fight off infection following an injury.

 Humans

 Injuries to humans elicit an elaborate response including emergency medicine, trauma surgery (illustrated), and pain management.

 Injury in humans has been studied extensively for its importance in medicine.
-Much of medical practice, including emergency medicine and pain management, is dedicated to the treatment of injuries.
-The World Health Organization has developed a classification of injuries in humans by categories including mechanism, objects/substances producing injury, place of occurrence, activity when injured and the role of human intent.
-In addition to physical harm, injuries can cause psychological harm, including post-traumatic stress disorder.
+Much of medical practice, including emergency medicine and pain management, is dedicated to treating injuries.
+The World Health Organization has developed a classification of injuries in humans by categories, including mechanism, objects/substances producing injury, place of occurrence, activity when injured, and the role of human intent.
+In addition to physical harm, injuries can cause psychological harm, including post-traumatic stress disorder, or depression (mood).

 Plants

 Oak tree split by lightning, an abiotic cause of injury.

-In plants, injuries result from the eating of plant parts by herbivorous animals including insects and mammals, from damage to tissues by plant pathogens such as bacteria and fungi, which may gain entry after herbivore damage or in other ways, and from abiotic factors such as heat, freezing, flooding, lightning, and pollutants such as ozone.
-Plants respond to injury by signalling that damage has occurred, by secreting materials to seal off the damaged area, by producing antimicrobial chemicals, and in woody plants by regrowing over wounds.
+In plants, injuries result from the consumption of plant parts by herbivorous animals, including insects and mammals, from damage to tissues by plant pathogens such as bacteria and fungi, which may gain entry after herbivore damage or in other ways, and from abiotic factors such as heat, freezing, flooding, lightning, and pollutants such as ozone.
+Plants respond to injury by signalling that damage has occurred, secreting materials that seal off the damaged area, producing antimicrobial chemicals, and, in woody plants, regrowing over wounds.

+Fungi

+Fungi with septate hyphae, or filaments with partitions, can block septal pores if a hypha is injured.
+In the Mucoromycota, which mostly lack septa, wounding a hypha produces a rapid response in which the protoplasm inside the hypha forms a gel.
+Some fungi, such as the ascomycete Trichoderma atroviride, respond to mechanical damage by regenerating damaged hyphae, effectively healing the injury.
+In the basidiomycetes Schizophyllum commune and Sclerotium rolfsii, damage to the mycelium (the mat of hyphae) triggers the production of reproductive conidia.
+Several species of Trichoderma also produce conidia in response to injury.